Physical and Life Sciences

 Prerequisites: Algebra II and at least a year of physical sciences (physics preferred)

 This course builds upon the concepts studied in Introduction to Biology.
-Topics include vertebrates, animal behavior, photosynthesis, cellular respiration, heredity and genetics, evolution and human organ systems.
-Concepts are reinforced with lab investigations and activities, as well as term projects which provide students with the opportunity to go beyond what the course requires them to learn and to apply what they have learned.
+Topics include animal behavior, cell reproduction, cellular respiration, heredity and genetics, evolution and human organ systems.
+Concepts are reinforced through laboratory investigations and activities, as well as term projects that provide students with the opportunity to go beyond what the course requires them to learn and to apply what they have learned.

 Prerequisites: Algebra II

 This course is designed to provide students with skills needed to enhance their learning of biology, and provide them with knowledge they will be able to use later on in Advanced Studies in Biology or for those who wish to be challenged.
 Concepts are covered in depth and at a faster pace.
 Topics covered in this course include human organ systems (with an emphasis on diet and health), biochemistry, cell biology, cellular respiration, heredity and genetics.
-Concepts are reinforced with lab experiments that are based on real-world problems or situations that students must address by designing and carrying out.
+Concepts are reinforced with laboratory experiments that students must design and carry out, based on real-world problems or situations.

-Prerequisites: Department consent; open to 11th and 12th graders.
-This course is a prerequisite for BIO 701
+Prerequisites: Department consent; open to 11th graders.
+This course is a mandatory prerequisite for BIO 701

 Students become familiar with the principles of chemistry and scientific inquiry through experimentation.
-The course traces the developments that led to our modern understanding of atomic theory and its application to diverse topics from kinetics and thermodynamics to acid-base and electrochemical reactions.
+The course traces the developments that led to our modern understanding of atomic theory and its applications to diverse topics from states of matter to kinetics, thermodynamics, equilibrium and electrochemical reactions.
 Students design and conduct their own scientific investigations and present and debate their findings as a scientific community.
-Students withe a strong foundation in proportional reasoning are exposed to a fast-paced and rigorous conceptual curriculum that prepares them for an advanced course in chemistry.
+Students with a strong foundation in proportional and mathematical reasoning are exposed to a fast-paced and rigorous conceptual curriculum that prepares them for an advanced course in chemistry.

 Prerequisites: BIO 601 and department consent